Last page update:

 Trade and Investment Liberalization and Facilitation - was discussed by APEC for the first time at the APEC Economic Leaders’ Meeting (AELM) in Seattle in 1993 with the idea of building APEC as a free and open trade area.
 This idea was developed into the Bogor goals at the AELM in 1994 with the theme “achieving free trade and investment no later than 2010 for developed economies and 2020 for developing economies”.
 At AELM 1995 in Osaka, APEC endorsed the Osaka Action Agenda to actualize the Bogor goals.
 At AELM 1996 in Manila, APEC adopted the Manila Action Plan for APEC (MAPA) which outlined measures for the implementation of OAA.

-TILF – Trade and Investment Liberalization and Facilitation.
-The TILF was established in 1997 and is sourced from voluntary contributions from APEC economies.
+The TILF fund was established in 1997 and is sourced from voluntary contributions from APEC economies.
 All TILF projects must clearly contribute to achieving trade and investment liberalisation and facilitation objectives that are articulated by Leaders’ or Ministers’ directives or relate to at least one of the 15 areas listed in Part 1 of the Osaka Action Agenda.
 The funding criteria for TILF require member economies to self-fund a percentage of the overall project cost.

 APEC Tourism Charter - reflects a collective commitment to improve economic, cultural, social and environmental well-being of APEC member economies through tourism.
 The Charter recognizes the contribution tourism makes to APEC economies and establishes four key policy goals and an agreed process for realizing these aims: 1) Removal of impediments to tourism business and investment; 2) Increase mobility of visitors and demand for tourism goods and services; 3) Sustainable management of tourism outcomes and impacts; and 4) Enhance recognition and understanding of tourism as a vehicle for economic and social development.
 Endorsed at the 1st APEC Tourism Ministerial Meeting in Seoul, Korea.